wikimedia/WiktionaryMobile/README.md

 ### Setting up the project

 #### in web browser
 You can run the app within your desktop browser under certain situations.
-Safari works out of the box Before doing so you must initialise all submodules

-	git submodule init
-	git submodule update
+Safari works out of the box.
+You can also use Google Chrome by passing it the `--disable-web-security` flag.
+Navigate to `index.html` to start the app.

+Note: Running in the web browser is currently not a supported environment.
+Things might break

 #### without Eclipse